MeaningCloud/meaningcloud-GATE-plugin-obsolete/README.md

-# Textalytics Plugin for the GATE Platform
+# MeaningCloud Plugin for the GATE Platform

 > Produce more valuable content, more quickly and with lower costs, and open up new ways of doing business.

 ## Description
-This Plugin allows to easily use the functionality provided by [Textalytics Core API](https://textalytics.com/core).
+This Plugin allows to easily use the functionality provided by [MeaningCloud API](https://meaningcloud.com).
 The following APIs are covered so far:

   * _Language Identification (v1.1)_
   * _Text Classification (v1.1)_